Your Schedule Changes. Your Mileage Tracker Keeps Up.

 Who is this mileage tracker for?

-Schedule Companion is designed for home health practicioners—OTs, PTs, SLPs, nurses—and small agencies that need accurate, automatic mileage tracking tied to real visits.
+Tenyla Schedule is designed for home health practicioners—OTs, PTs, SLPs, nurses—and small agencies that need accurate, automatic mileage tracking tied to real visits.
 It's not a generic driving tracker or fleet tool—it's built specifically for home health workflows.

 How does this work with my existing EMR or billing system?